mtheadley/SystemHealthPreso/PITCHME.md

 ### How to Implement?

-- Determine a way to ask each external system within the application to see if it is responding. |
+- Determine a way to check each external system within the application to see if it is responding. |
 - Aggregate that information to show whether or not the application is 'healthy' |

 +++